NASA-NJU/UNISON-for-ns-3/README.md

 The scheduling method determines the priority (estimated completion time of the next round) of each logical process.
 There are five available options:

-- `ByExecutionTime`: LPs with higher execution time of the last round will have higher priority.
+- `ByExecutionTime`: LPs with a higher execution time of the last round will have higher priority.
 - `ByPendingEventCount`: LPs with more pending events of this round will have higher priority.
 - `ByEventCount`: LPs with more pending events of this round will have higher priority.
 - `BySimulationTime`: LPs with larger current clock time will have higher priority.